XShinHe/citpy/README.md

 **citpy** is abbrevation of "Chem Is Try in Python"

-\[ Initially, this program is just for adding smiles syntax (of chemical formula) extension of python  \]
+\[ Initially, this program is just for adding smiles syntax (of chemical formula) extension of python  \] this project is with great ideal, but with less effort.

 ## data base
 * subatom data